-PS5 SSD upgrade: how it install it
+PS5 SSD upgrade: how to install it

 PS5 SSD upgrade step-by-step installation instructions with the heatsink

 Upgrading your PS5 SSD with this step-by-step process begins with buying a proper PS5-compatible M.2 drive and ends with formatting it for use.
+If you’re unsure which SSD you should buy, check out our best SSD for PS5 guide.

 Things to know before the PS5 SSD upgrade: